Guide: How To Make The Perfect Restaurant Floor Plan

 Before your grand opening, take the time to sit in each seat to identify floor plan challenges such as gusts from open doors, bathroom sounds and odors, and lack of elbow room and cramped seating.
 Also consider the perspective of the host or hostess, who must find the table floor plan easy to navigate to seat guests and accommodate a range of party sizes.

-Most operations now use a digital floor plan tied to the operation's Point of Sale system.
-Despite the time you spent creating the best floor plan, issues will arise as customers and staff use the space so make sure you have a plan to making appropriate changes.
+Most operations now use a digital floor plan tied to the operation’s Point of Sale system.
+Despite the time you spent creating the best floor plan, issues will arise as customers and staff use the space so make sure you have a plan to make appropriate changes.

-And finally, while it is essential to get your restaurant's floor plan right from the get-go, even the best layout will only get your business so far.
-You must also hire the right staff, offer >adequate training – and schedule crews appropriately to unleash your expertly crafted floor plan's maximum potential.
+And finally, while it is essential to get your restaurant’s floor plan right from the get-go, even the best layout will only get your business so far.
+You must also hire the right staff, offer adequate training, and schedule crews appropriately to unleash your expertly crafted floor plan’s maximum potential.

 Frequently Asked Questions